UTILIZING THE APPROVED COURSE LIST

-- OPEN = available to all certificate program students, where space permits and pre-requisites have been met.
+- OPEN = courses available to all certificate program students, where space permits and prerequisites have been met.

 - Review entire list for courses OPEN to all.

-- Look for courses that might be required in major plan of study anyway and “double duty” in those courses towards certificate completion – lessen overall course needs.
+- Look for courses that might be required in major plan of study anyway and “double duty” in those courses towards certificate completion – reducing overall course needs.

-- Always refer to the website for the most up to date Approved Course List tool.
+- Always refer to the website for the most up to date Approved Course List.

-EPICs Courses: Engineering Projects in Community Service.
+EPICS Courses: Engineering Projects in Community Service.
 Participation can count towards Certificate completion.
 Students in all majors are welcomed to participate.
-Please note the pre-requisites and notes section to see how that can fulfill a option and capstone requirements for the certificate.
+Please see the prerequisites and notes section to understand how EPICS can fill option and capstone requirements for the certificate.

 ENGL 42000 E sections: Business Writing (for Entrepreneurship students).
 The English Department has set aside 2 special sections of this course each Fall and Spring semester for students in the certificate program.
 ENGL 42000E may be a major requirement, for some, and also a way to fulfill an option requirement for the certificate – reducing overall course needs.